hanabi/hanabi.github.io/misc/Convention_Changes.md

 <br />

 ## When are new conventions announced?
-What conventions are chosen to be announced?
 How do announcements work?

 * Convention changes are announced to the group via the #announcements channel in the Discord server.
 * Every single convention change is announced to the group in this way (unless it is really small or insignificant).